arthurarsene/ADSC-SVP-Comparison/README.md

 conda create -n adsc_svp -c conda-forge parcels jupyter cartopy scikit-learn seaborn
 ```

 You can install motuclient from the terminal with the following command.
-It is required to download the different datasets directly from the terminal.
+It is required to download the different datasets directly from the terminal. [see details](https://help.marine.copernicus.eu/en/articles/4796533-what-are-the-motu-apis)

 ```bash
 python -m pip install motuclient==1.8.4 --no-cache-dir